 - Non Half Hourly – the Estimated Annual Consumption (EAC) is calculated by the DNO/UMSO using the published annual hours.
 It does not make use of an array or any CMS

 The Government announced in Dec 2012 that they will change the CRC scheme in April 2014 to require all unmetered energy to be subject to the CRC, irrespective of how it is traded.
 This removed the unintended anomaly.
-The government have since reviewed all the environmental taxes and it announced in March 2016 that the CRC will end in March 2019 when it will become combined with other taxes.
+The government have since reviewed all the environmental taxes and it announced in March 2016 that the CRC will end in March 2019 when it will become combined with the Climate Change Levy (CCL).

 Turning equipment off is the simplest method of saving energy.
 Dimming or part night switching are more accepted methods of reducing energy use whilst still providing lighting at the required times.
 Although the financial savings will only be reflected in customer’s energy bills after the customer has updated their inventory to remove the equipment no longer in use.